Today’s Wonder of the Day was inspired by Ryan from Los angles, PA. Ryan Wonders, “Why do we burp?” Thanks for WONDERing with us, Ryan!

 - The official medical term for burping is "eructation."

-- Farm animals produce so much gas that scientists consider them to be a major contributor to the greenhouse effect.
+- Unfortunately, because those gasses cannot be collected, farm animals produce so much gas that scientists consider them to be a major contributor to the greenhouse effect.